 The lender will review your employment history to see how long you have been with your current employer and whether you have a steady income.
 They will also look at your debt-to-income ratio, which is the amount of debt you have compared to your income.
 Generally, lenders prefer a debt-to-income ratio of 43% or lower.

 Your debt-to-income ratio is one of the key factors that lenders consider when determining your mortgage loan eligibility.
-This ratio is calculated by dividing your monthly debt-obligation payments by your monthly gross income.
+This ratio is calculated by dividing your monthly debt obligations by your monthly gross income.
 Lenders prefer a debt-to-income ratio of 43% or lower, meaning that your monthly debt payments should not exceed 43% of your monthly gross income.

-In some instances when the loan is input into the automated underwriting system; if your credit score is very good, (no late payments) your assets are sufficiently verified, and all other criteria are within guidelines, a higher debt to income may be allowed.
+In some instances, when the loan is input into the automated underwriting system, if your credit score is very good (no late payments), your assets are sufficiently verified, and all other criteria are within guidelines, a higher debt-to-income ratio may be allowed.
 It depends upon the entire underwritten information submitted.

 Another important factor that lenders consider when determining your mortgage loan eligibility is your down payment and savings.
-Lenders typically require a down payment of 3, 5, 10, or 20 % of the home’s purchase price, depending upon the amount of downpayment you want to pay.
+Lenders typically require a down payment of 3, 5, 10, or 20 % of the home’s purchase price, depending on the amount of down payment you want to pay.

-This also depends upon the product type of the mortgage loan you are applying for.
+This also depends on the product type of the mortgage loan you are applying for.

 The more money you can put down, the better your chances of getting approved for a loan.
 Additionally, lenders will also look at your savings to ensure that you have enough money to cover closing costs and other expenses associated with buying a home.
 It’s important to have a solid savings plan in place before applying for a mortgage loan.